V999TEC/GivEnergyPlugs/README.md

 # GivEnergy
  Experiments with GivEnergy API for Smart Plugs

-Define a property file (such as My.properties) for your smart devices containining alias to uuid mapping, for example:
+Define a property file (such as My.properties) for your smart devices containining your generated api token for smart:devices, for example:

 ```
 token=insert_api_token_here